The Black Tie Guide: Everything You Need to Know about Tuxedos

 This collar stands up around the neck and is the most contemporary-style tuxedo shirt.

 This resembles a standard button-front shirt but features a wide division between points in front.
 The wider collar looks great with a Euro tie or a standard necktie tied in a Windsor knot.

 The thing to wear with a classic tux.
-Bow ties come in several colors besides basic black --- white is reserved for super-formal events, and colored bow ties are suitable for any occasion.
+Bow ties come in several colors besides basic black.
+White is reserved for super-formal events, and colored or patterned bow ties are suitable for any occasion.

-You can also wear a classic tie with your tux, to create a more casual -- yet still elegant -- wedding look.
-Pick a silk tie in silver or blue, which will be dressy enough to stand up to a tux.
+You can also wear a classic tie with your tux, to create a more casual, yet still elegant, wedding look.
+Pick a silk tie in black or navy blue, which will be dressy enough to stand up to a tux.

-This wide, formal tie is usually patterned, folded over, and fastened with a stickpin or tie tack.
-Usually reserved for ultra-formal daytime weddings and worn with a cutaway coat and striped gray trousers.
+This wide, formal tie is often patterned, folded over and fastened with a stickpin or tie tack.
+This style is usually reserved for ultra-formal daytime weddings and worn with a cutaway coat and striped gray trousers.

-You go, cowboy!
-If you're having a Western-themed wedding, live in Santa Fe, or are a working broncobuster, this stringy tie is for you.
-But if your bride has visions of Breakfast at Tiffany's dancing in her head, think again before breaking out your bolo tie for the wedding, and go instead for something more classic.
+If you're having a Western-themed wedding, live in Santa Fe or are a working broncobuster, this stringy tie is for you.
+But if your partner has visions of Breakfast at Tiffany's dancing in their head, think again before breaking out your bolo tie for the wedding and choose something more classic instead.

 This is a hybrid between an ascot tie and a regular, run-of-the-mill necktie.
 It's a long, square-bottomed tie knotted at the neck and worn with a wing collar or spread collar shirt.
 The Euro offers a more formal look that's not as all-out as an ascot.

 For an ultra-formal evening wedding, clad yourself in a white tie and waistcoat.
-Or choose a colored waistcoat instead of a cummerbund for the Four Weddings and a Funeral look, popular in Britain.
-Vests let men in the wedding party lend a bit of personality to their looks.
+Or choose a colored waistcoat instead of a cummerbund, which is a popular look in Britain.
+Vests lend a bit of personality to your or your groomsmen looks.